ml5js/ml5-website-v02-docsify/docs/README.md

   image(img, 0, 0, width, height);
 }

-// A function to run when we get the results function gotResult(results) {
+// A function that runs when the results are ready function gotResult(results) {
-  // The results are in an array ordered by confidence, print in console console.log(results);
+  // The results are in an array ordered by confidence console.log(results);

-  // Display the results on the canvas fill(255);
+  // Show the top label on the canvas fill(255);
   stroke(0);
   textSize(18);
-  label = "Label: " + results[0].label;
+  label = 'Label: ' + results[0].label;
-  confidence = "Confidence: " + nf(results[0].confidence, 0, 2);
+  confidence = 'Confidence: ' + nf(results[0].confidence, 0, 2);
   text(label, 10, 360);
   text(confidence, 10, 380);
 }